 Tourist hot spots will be more expensive than those lesser known.
 Staying a while and asking locals for hidden gems will give you insider knowledge and help you stumble upon somewhere even better than the guidebook.

 The big question that always comes up during each trip is: ‘Can I really afford this?' when I'm debating whether or not to do that bungee jump, that quad-biking ride or attend a classical concert.
 I've learnt over the years to totally avoid this question and counteract it with:

 The biggest regret you will ever have is not doing something that you really want to do because you can’t afford it.
 If you really want to go bungee jumping and are planning to visit a few countries then see which one is the cheapest to do it.
 Ask others where the best place to do your experience is.
 Sometimes the more touristy the place the more expensive, so look for a lesser-known area to paraglide instead (Colombia versus Switzerland for example).

-Don’t go with organisations who advertise on the internet for home stays to improve your spanish.
+Don’t go with organisations who advertise on the internet for homestays to improve your Spanish.
 These are generally overpriced and you can find your own alternatives.
-Look for local families when you arrive in a destination or try Couchsurfing or Airbnb with only native speakers instead for a full immersion.
+Look for local families when you arrive at a destination or try Couchsurfing or Airbnb with only native speakers instead for full immersion.

 Utilise any skills you may have, e.g. if you are a hairdresser or a masseuse offer your services to other travellers, or teach English to the locals.

 Unless you are travelling around Europe and have the EuroTraveller option on your phone, don’t use your phone internationally.
 Buy a sim card from the country you are staying in for cheaper phone bills or use an international phone card instead (don’t forget Skype is free).

 If you’re in a country where you can barter – try it!
 If you manage to get a third off, you’ve got a good deal.